xavierjohn/FunctionalDDD/README.md

   ```

-Look at the [examples folder](https://github.com/xavierjohn/FunctionalDDD/tree/main/Examples) for more examples.
+Look at the [examples folder](https://github.com/xavierjohn/FunctionalDDD/tree/main/Examples) for more sample use cases.